edgonzalesjr/edgonzalesjr/README.md

 </div>

 ## Projects
+- <a href="https://github.com/edgonzalesjr/Ticketing-System-for-Incident-Management-Using-ServiceNow">Ticketing System for Incident Management Using ServiceNow</a>
 - <a href="https://github.com/edgonzalesjr/Threat-Monitoring-Incident-Response-Using-LimaCharlie">Threat Monitoring and Incident Response Using LimaCharlie</a>
 - <a href="https://github.com/edgonzalesjr/Phishing-Threat-Analysis">OSINT-Based Phishing Email Analysis</a>
 - <a href="https://github.com/edgonzalesjr/Phishing-Unfolding">Phishing Unfolding</a>